gamma-opt/oip-notes/course/part2/1-basics_of_calculus.md

 If {math}`\lim_{x \to a}f(x) = f(a)` for all $a \in \reals$, we say that the function is continuos.
 ````

 If a function is continuos, we can hope for it to be differentiable as well.
-Let's us restate a slightly different definition of  differentiability than that presented in {ref}`p1l2`.
+Let's us restate a slightly different definition of  differentiability than that presented in [Lecture 2](../part1/2-functions_and_optimisation.md).

 ````{prf:definition}